roryprimrose/roryprimrose.github.io/_posts/2018/2018-04-05-dependency-injection-and-ilogger-in-azure-functions.md

 ## Dependency Injection

-There are already [several posts][0] around that provide a solution for dependency injection in Azure Functions v2.
-They leverage an extensibility point that support providing values for the parameters on the static entry point of the function.
+There are already several posts around that provide a solution for dependency injection in Azure Functions v2.
+The code below is based on a post found [here][0].
+These implementations leverage an extensibility point that for binding values to the parameters on the static entry point of the function.

+It starts with the creation of a marker attribute.

 ```csharp
 [Binding]